siddhikhapare/decodeqrcode/README.md

 decoding qrcode using opencv with python

 ## setup
-Here opencv version 4.2.0 is used for image process
+Here opencv version 4.2.0 is used for image processing

 We will be using following packages:
 - python-qrcode - standard installation includes pillow for generating images